precap/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 A sequence is automatically started at this point during startup.

-If you have previously relied on the implied AUTOSTART to run things immediately,  as of Verison 5.0 you must now add this explicitly to the beginning of myAutomation.h
+If you have previously relied on the implied AUTOSTART to run things immediately,  as of Version 5.0 you must now add this explicitly to the beginning of myAutomation.h

+*Parameters:* |BR|
+|_| > none

 |hr-dashed|